rodneyshupe/Cookbook/Recipes/Entrees/Pork/PineappleChipotlePorkTenderloin.rst

 Directions
 ----------

-1. Heat your oven to 425F and line a sheet pan with aluminum foil or parchment paper.
+1. Heat the oven to 425F and line a sheet pan with aluminum foil or parchment paper.
 2. Add the pineapple, chipotle in adobo, and garlic to a small food processor or smoothie blender and blitz until smooth.
 Transfer to a small saucepan, whisk in the honey and lime juice, and add the butter.
 3. Place over medium-low heat and bring to a simmer.
-Cook for eight to 10 minutes to melt the butter and combine all the flavours.
+Cook eight to 10 minutes to melt the butter and combine all the flavours.
 4. Meanwhile, heat a large skillet over medium-high heat.
 Drizzle the pork with oil and season with salt and pepper.
-Sear the pork for two to three minutes per side, then transfer it to the prepared sheet pan.
+Sear two to three minutes per side, then transfer to the prepared sheet pan.
-5. Divide over the sauce and transfer the pork to the oven to roast for 15 to 18 minutes or until cooked to your liking or 145F.
+5. Divide over the sauce and transfer to the oven.
+Roast until cooked to your liking or 145F, 15 to 18 minutes.
-6. Set the pork aside to rest for five to 10 minutes before thickly slicing and serving.
+6. Rest five to 10 minutes before thickly slicing and serving.